richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 Finally, what is required is the integration of the representational aspects of multi-simulation in the design model—a BIM/SIM model.[2-5]

+At a larger scale, studies of buildings and cities in use and their related environmental impacts and emissions are being informed by real-time data and simulated to show impacts over time.
+One such initiative, the Megacities Carbon Project, demonstrates new measurement and simulation techniques for urban emissions using computational design tools.
+Figure 1 shows the Los Angeles pilot study, which simulated and analysed data about emissions and their sources at urban and regional scales.(4)[2-5]

 ### 7. BIM（Building Information Model）建筑信息模型的参数化及平台转换数据接口；
 Ultimately, CAD and documentation should further become a by-product of the design process, as the potential of a landscape BIM (LIM) method may promise, although we are some way from a synthetic implementation of such a system.[1-13]